ShankyTiwari/mat-list-touch/README.md

 ## Installation
 You can use either the npm or yarn command-line tool to install packages.
 Use whichever is appropriate for your project in the examples below.

-## Installation
-You can use either the npm or yarn command-line tool to install packages.
-Use whichever is appropriate for your project in the examples below.

 #### NPM
 ```
 npm install --save ng-swipe-to-delete